-When I learned the gist of the Danish and wrote some new words to try to capture their spirit in singable English prose, this seemed to put me back on focus.
-Let’s start there; sing along with Helene.
+When I learned the gist of the Danish and wrote some new lyrics that try to capture its spirit in singable English prose, this seemed to put me back on track.
+Let’s start there.
+Sing along with Helene:

 This earth is beautiful